Your subject librarian is here to help you find and use information. They can...

 The Department library is open for reference to members of the Department, 08:00 to 18:00, Monday to Friday.
 The Meteorology Librarian is Catherine Turner - her working hours are Tuesdays and Fridays 8:30 - 13:30.

-Judith Fox, the Meteorology subject librarian, holds a drop-in session in the Meteorology coffee area, Fridays in term time, 11.15-12.15.
+Rachel Redrup, the Academic Liaison Librarian for Meteorology, holds a drop-in session in the Meteorology coffee area, Fridays in term time, 11.15-12.15.

 Non-members of the Meteorology Department are advised to contact the library before visiting.

 The Study Advice Team offer study guides, workshops, individual advice sessions, and much more to make your studying more effective and successful.
-See the Study Advice webpages for more information, or pop into their Reception Desk on the Ground Floor of the URS Building.
+See the Study Advice webpages for more information, or pop in to make an appointment at the Study Advice and Maths Support Desk on the Ground Floor of the Library.

-IT provide advice with using computer software and hardware.
-For individual support pop in and ask at their Service Desk on the Ground Floor of the URS Building.
+DTS provide advice with using computer software and hardware.
+For individual support pop in and ask at the IT Service Desk on the 1st Floor of the Library.
 For more information see their website.

-If you need guidance on using Microsoft Office products such as Word, Excel, Access or PowerPoint try the online tutorials provided by GCF Learn Free.
+If you need guidance on using Microsoft Office products such as Word, Excel, Access or PowerPoint try these online tutorials: